hpxxph/clone-chat-gpt/README.md

 <br>
 <br>

-Project Overview
+## Project Overview

-What kind of project?: This project is an analogue of ChatGPT, specifically designed for desktop use.
+- **What kind of project?**: This project is an analogue of ChatGPT, specifically designed for desktop use.

-What's the difference?: In addition to the capabilities of ChatGPT, this application includes a voice assistant and the ability to switch between two themes.
+- **What's the difference?**: In addition to the capabilities of ChatGPT, this application includes a voice assistant and the ability to switch between two themes.

-What technologies were used?: The project was built using HTML, CSS (SCSS), JavaScript, TypeScript, Jest, Electron, and JsDoc.
+- **What technologies were used?**: The project was built using HTML, CSS (SCSS), JavaScript, TypeScript, Jest, Electron, and JsDoc.

-Note: Deleting a chat requires third-party integration with installation rights.
+- **Note**: Deleting a chat requires third-party integration with installation rights.